jackrabbit72380/Ho4kmmm/0.7.1/tags/readme.md

 however for anyone who just wants to mod without porting anyhting i have prepaired some vanilla mod packs. that you can grab from here!

 these will be just vanilla mod packs made with the porting scripts. that you can practice with untill you feal confidont enough to make your own mod.pak's

-but i do recomned you make your own wich is the whole point. media fire Links here.
+but i do recomned you make your own wich is the whole point! media fire Links here.

 [h3-campaign-4km.pak](https://www.mediafire.com/file/c0ebp7pqzply0z6/h3-campaign-4km.pak/file)